November 10, 2012 – Saturday – First Landing Resort, then board the Paul Gauguin in Lautoka, Fiji

 I will board the Paul Gauguin this afternoon in Lautoka, so I pack up this morning, and my porter Koso comes at 11AM to pick up my big bag, which he will store until I leave for the ship at 2PM.
 I have arranged with the front desk to take their shuttle for FJ$20.
 In the meantime, I find a table between the bar and restaurant under the shade trees, and settle in for a while.
 I have a Coca Cola to start, and then later have a delicious roasted chicken salad for lunch.
 It is garnished with strips of something preserved in soy sauce, which gives it a nice flavour.
 That takes me to 1PM, while I work on my travel journal off and on.

-I talk with a group of Rhodes scholars who just disembarked the ship this morning.
+I talk with a group of Road Scholars who just disembarked the ship this morning.
 They are being shown around the area, doing village visits, and having lunch at the resort.
-Some of them stop to chat with me, and they seem to know about the solar eclipse group boarding the ship this afternoon.
+Some of them stop to chat with me, and they seem to know all about the solar eclipse group boarding the ship this afternoon.

 It is soon time for me to leave, so Koso pulls my bag from storage and I take the First Landing Resort shuttle to the Lautoka wharf.
 The driver is Indian, and once he knows I am going on a cruise to see a Total Solar Eclipse, he tells me Indian women who are pregnant have to stay indoors that day, and can’t watch the event.
 I’ve heard of this before in other cultures, most notably the Arabs.
 It is a bit inconvenient when we arrive at the gates to the wharf, since security won’t let any vehicles through without a clearance sticker.
 So I have to walk through the gate and pass security with my cruise ticket and passport, rolling my bag behind me.
 Once they check me off the list, I’m good to go.
 It is a short walk to the gangway, but I have no luggage tags once I get there, so a porter helps me lug my big bag up the gangway to the main lobby area.
 I’m about a half hour early, so they are still getting organized for boarding passengers.
 The cruise director ushers us into Le Grand Salon, where they are all setup to check in guests and take security photos.
 They also take our passports – to be returned when we disembark.